diegonz2/LinkedInJobsResults/Readme.md

 >
 >2- Change the 'LinkedInUsername' to a username you want to use to login  LinkedIn to scrap the data (example - LinkedInUsername = "user@gmail.com")
 >
->3- Put a password of the Linkedin account in the 'secrets.py' file in the repo.
+>3- Put a password of the LinkedIn account in the 'secrets.py' file in the repo.
 >
 >4- If needed change the URL of the LinkedIn job search and put a custom job search you want (Line 32 of 'LinkedInJobs.py')
 >